 The most convenience-oriented among us prefer a programmable auto-start for our morning rituals.
 Some coffee lovers instead prepare coffee themselves.

-I assume that anyone looking for a grind-and-brew coffeemaker will love to find a freshly brewed mug of coffee waiting for her without even pushing a single button.
-If that is your case, you will undoubtedly prefer the coffeemakers with the programmable auto-start feature.
+I assume anyone looking for a grind-and-brew coffeemaker will love to find a freshly brewed mug of coffee waiting for her without even pushing a single button.
+If that is your case, you will prefer the coffeemakers with the programmable auto-start feature.

 In short, the key features of the Best Grind-And-Brew Coffeemakers are: